dojo/docs/dojox/form/Uploader.rst

  - **multiple** Whether multiple files can or cannot be selected.
  - **url** If you don't supply an *action* in your form, supply an *url* to upload to.
  - **label** The text used in the button.
- - **tabIndex** Defauts to "0".
-You ay change this to change the tab order on the page.
+ - **tabIndex** Defaults to "0".
+You change this to change the tab order on the page.

 The Flash plugin has other properties specific to that file.